jola-ds/disease-diagnosis/README.md

 hospital data**, a machine learning predictor was tailored to local healthcare realities.

-⚠️ While not a substitute for clinical expertise, this system demonstrates how AI-driven models can serve as decision support tools for healthcare workers in low-resource settings—helping flag likely diseases earlier, guide triage, and ultimately improve patient outcomes.
+⚠️ This tool is for educational purposes only.
+While not a substitute for clinical expertise, this system demonstrates how AI-driven models can serve as decision support tools for healthcare workers in low-resource settings—helping flag likely diseases earlier, guide triage, and ultimately improve patient outcomes.